EzeOnoky/Project-Base-Learning-7/README.md

 sudo systemctl status httpd
 ```

-On reloading the web server page, below was diplayed...
+On reloading the web server page(with web server public IP), below was displayed...

 ![7_79](https://github.com/EzeOnoky/Project-Base-Learning-7/assets/122687798/fa48a2df-b869-46ce-beef-f766797aa55a)

-NB -
-Always minimize the running a restart command in a production network - `sudo systemctl restart apache2` subcriber use of services are impacted, rather use reload .... `sudo systemctl reload apache2`
+**NB** -  Always minimize the running a restart command in a production network - `sudo systemctl restart apache2` subcriber use of services are impacted, rather use reload .... `sudo systemctl reload apache2`

-### 9 I Updated the website’s configuration to connect to the database
+### 8 I Updated the website’s configuration to connect to the database

-So basically, we seek to make the web server successfully connect the DB server which we have already setup
+So basically, we seek to make the web server successfully connect the DB server which we have already setup, In the `/var/www/html` directory , edit the already written php script to connect to the database server, below CMD was used to achieve this

 ```
 sudo vi /var/www/html/functions.php